-Under S45 of the RDO on the subject of vification, it is unlawful for a person (in this case the writer who has written and posted the derogatory remarks), by any activity in public, to incite hatred towards, serious contempt for, or severe ridicule of, another person or members of a class of persons on the ground of the race of the person or members of the class of persons.
+Under S45 of the RDO on the subject of vilification, it is unlawful for a person (in this case the writer who has written and posted the derogatory remarks), by any activity in public, to incite hatred towards, serious contempt for, or severe ridicule of, another person or members of a class of persons on the ground of the race of the person or members of the class of persons.
 There is a similar legal provision on the subject of vilification under the Disability Discrimination Ordinance (DDO).
-Under S46 of the DDO, it is unlawful to incite hatred towards, or serious contempt for persons with disabilities.
+Under S46 of the DDO, it is unlawful to incite hatred towards, or serious contempt for persons with disabilities.needs to sit next to a companion.
+It would be advisable for service providers to provide sensitivity training to staff who advisable for service providers to provide sensitivity training to staff who deal with people with different needs.
 Under S48 of the RDO, the website company could be seen as aiding the unlawful act if it allowed its members to post such remarks.

-- Subscription Form (PDF)

-- Content Page

-- Top

 Equal Opportunities Diversity Project